Version 1.71 RC1

 This ensures that all PHPSESSID-parameters are removed (and their value).

-Information about regular expressions can be found online.
 If you want to inform yourself further about this topic, I recommend the following book:

 Mastering Regular Expressions by Jeffrey Friedl ISBN: 978-0596528126